bing-me/QuizAPI/README.md

 ##### Leaderboard page

-All scores can be view on the leaderboard which call the leaderboard method from the Participants controller.
+All scores can be viewed on the leaderboard which calls the leaderboard method from the Participants controller.

 GET: api/leaderboard - This route retrieves a leaderboard of participants ranked by their quiz score and time taken.
 It queries the Participants table, orders the participants in descending order by score and ascending order by time taken, and selects the participant's name, score, and time taken.
 The result is returned as an anonymous type list of objects.
 If no participants are found or the list is empty, it returns a NotFound() result.
 Otherwise, it returns an Ok() result with the leaderboard data.